standrewsdaniel/lexicalanalyzer/README.md

 # lexicalanalyzer

-Takes input from a file with 20 equations and sorts the equations into tokens and lexemes, then sorts the finished analyzed string into a syntax tree.
+Takes input from a file with 20 equations and sorts the equations into tokens and lexemes, display these to the user, then sorts the finished analyzed string into a syntax tree.

-Steps through syntax tree are shown to the user and printed.
+Steps through syntax tree are shown to the user and prints each step.